 Kelsi Vanada holds an MFA in Poetry from the Iowa Writers' Workshop and an MFA in Literary Translation from the University of Iowa.
-Her translations include Sergio Espinosa’s Into Muteness (Veliz Books, 2020) and Berta García Faet’s The Eligible Age (Song Bridge Press, 2018), and she is the author of the poetry chapbook Rare Earth (Finishing Line Press, 2020).
-Kelsi is the Program Manager of the American Literary Translators Association (ALTA).
+Her translations include The Visible Unseen by Andrea Chapela; Damascus, Atlantis: Selected Poems by Marie Silkeberg (longlisted for the 2022 PEN Award for Poetry in Translation); Sergio Espinosa’s Into Muteness; and Berta García Faet’s The Eligible Age.
+Kelsi is also the author of the poetry chapbook Rare Earth.
+She works as the Program Director of the American Literary Translators Association (ALTA).

 The Eligible Age2018

 - Translator for Granta's Best of Young Spanish Spanish-Language Novelists, 2021

 - Longlisted for the 2021 John Dryden Translation Competition, September 2021 for “The Act of Self-seeing | Object of Study: Mirror” from The Visible Unseen (from Andrea Chapela’s Spanish text “El acto de verse | Objeto de estudio: Espejo” from Grados de miopía)